suncat2000/AdminPageBoardBundle/Resources/doc/index.md

 - [Using prepared block for show Entity](2-show-entity-data-auto.md) by data from configureShowFields() of EntityAdmin class
 - [Override page-board template](3-override-board-template.md)
 - [Custom Sonata Admin List view action](4-custom-sonata-list-action-button.md)
-- [Full options of 'board' action](5-board-action-reference.md) for Sonata Admin List Voew
+- [Full options of 'board' action](5-board-action-reference.md) for Sonata Admin List View

 #### Config reference
 - [Configuration reference](configuration-reference.md) for a reference on the available configuration options